huggingface/hub-docs/docs/api-inference/overview.md

 ### Running Private Models

 The free Serverless API is designed to run popular public models.
-If you have a private model, you can use the [Inference Endpoints](https://huggingface.co/docs/inference/endpoints) to deploy your model.
+If you have a private model, you can use [Inference Endpoints](https://huggingface.co/docs/inference/endpoints) to deploy your model.

 ### Fine-tuning Models